psf/black/README.md

 ```

 The C extensions will be compiled and now Vim's Python environment will match.
 Note that you need to have
-the GCC compiler and the python development files installed (on Ubuntu/Debian
+the GCC compiler and the Python development files installed (on Ubuntu/Debian
 do `sudo apt-get install build-essential python3-dev`).